 Market-effects leakage occurs where in the baseline case commodities were produced for regional, national or international markets.
-Market-effects leakage is estimated using module LK-ME.
+Market-effects leakage is estimated using VMD0011 Estimation of Emissions from Market-effects (LK-ME).

 Emissions due to leakage mitigation measures correspond to non-CO2 GHG emissions from biomass burning or fertilizer use, and must be quantified.